 Impact Attribution.
 The PL Survey asked Non-Instructional Staff to specify the one professional learning activity or training course that they believe had the greatest impact on their work in 2018-2019.
-The 20 most frequently cited topics are listed in Table 15, below.
+The 20 most frequently cited topics are listed in Table 5, below.
+Technology and software knowledge and skills was cited as the most impactful professional learning/training by a little over 17% of the respondents.
+The impact of technology training is evident across all employee groups with the necessitated transition to a virtual work environment due to the COVID-19 pandemic.

-Table 15.
+Table 5.
 PL or training with greatest attributed impact among Non-Instructional Staff (top 20, n = 582)